wangzqi/StockAlert/setup/README.md

 ### Lambda
 * Go to AWS account -> lambda -> Functions
 * Click Create function -> Author from scratch
-* Copy the content of
+* Copy the content in lambda-function-kinesis-consume.py to the Lambda function code
+* Click "Add trigger" in the Designer portion and set up the Kinesis created above as the trigger: use Starting position=Latest

 ### Dynamodb
 * Spin up an EC2 instance (or cluster).